-Corona-virus (COVID-19) is on everyone’s mind, prompting many questions.
-With warm weather around the corner, one of those questions might be, “Can mosquitoes spread Corona-virus to humans?”
+Corona-Virus is on everyone’s mind, arousing many queries.
+With hot weather around the corner, one of those queries might be, “Can mosquitoes spread Corona-virus to humans?”.

-For a mosquito to infect humans, the virus must be able to replicate in the mosquito’s gut and salivary glands, but it can’t.
-The Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and The American Mosquito Control Association, all agree that mosquitoes are not a vector of COVID-19 simply because if a mosquito can’t become infected, it can’t spread it to its host.
+For a mosquito to affect humans, the virus must be able to replicate in the mosquito’s gut and salivary glands, but it can’t.
+The Centers for Disease Control and Prevention (CDC) and, World Health Organization (WHO), and The American Mosquito Control Association, all agree that mosquitoes are not a vector of COVID-19 simply because if a mosquito can’t become infected, it can’t spread to its host.

 COVID-19 is primarily spread by airborne droplets from a sneeze or cough, or by touching a contaminated surface.

-With many states enforcing a stay-at-home order, families are spending more time outdoors for a change in scenery.
-Although mosquitoes cannot spread Coronavirus, they can spread a number of other harmful diseases.
-And unfortunately, mosquitoes don’t practice social distancing, so you and your family members (including your four-legged ones) are still at risk of being infected by a mosquito bite.
+With several countries imposing stay-at-home order, families are consuming more time outside for a shift in scenery.
+Although mosquitoes cannot spread Coronavirus, they can spread a number of different harmful diseases.
+And sadly, mosquitoes don’t follow social distancing, so you and your family members are still at risk of being infected by a mosquito bite.